lhauspie/micro-backend-example/simple-js/README.md

 ## End then

 ### ➕➕ Resiliency
-You can now shut down the Module Provider:
+You can now shut down the Business Logic Provider:
 ```bash
 docker stop simple-js-business-logic-provider
 ```
-and continue to request the Module Consumer API
+and continue to request the Consumer API
 ```bash
 curl --location 'http://localhost:3000/execute' \
 -H 'Content-Type: application/json' \